jigx-com/jigx-docs-examples/docs/Datasource/sqlite.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-&#x20;In this example a SQLite query is used to  count the rows in the **avatar** table.&#x20;
+In this example a SQLite query is used to  count the rows in the **avatar** table.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/HWIyEBofvpCdzrMXZJS3c_sqlite-countrow.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/HWIyEBofvpCdzrMXZJS3c_sqlite-countrow.PNG" size="80" width="1240" height="2500" position="center" caption="Count rows" alt="Count rows"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/HWIyEBofvpCdzrMXZJS3c_sqlite-countrow.PNG" size="80" position="center" caption="Count rows" alt="Count rows"}
 :::
 ::::